liampshaw/RM-and-leading-region/README.md

 The main analysis presented in the paper is performed in `scripts/Paper-analysis.Rmd`.
 Associated python scripts used for data processing before then are in `scripts` and detailed below (dependencies: `scipy, pandas`).

 The main figures are as follows:
+* Figure 1: shows summary of pangenomes for PTUs.
-* Figure 1: shows overall depletion in leading region.
+* Figure 2: shows overall depletion in leading region.
 Made by combining files in `results` in Inkscape: `6mer-leading-region-vs-rest-of-plasmid-density.pdf` and `6mer-deviation-overall.pdf`, both made by the `Paper-analysis.Rmd` Rmarkdown script.
-* Figure 2: tbc
 * Figure 3: tbc
+* Figure 4: tbc

 ## Detailed workflow